piyushagarwal08/JU-Notes/RPA.md

 ## Notes:
+* Global Exceptional Handler ~> The job of RPA Developers becomes easier by using this feature, since the handler only needs to be defined once per each automation project and, unlike the Try Catch blocks, does not need to be attached to each activity.
+It will execute every time an activity fails to execute.
+* Repo Browser ~> It allows you to browse through, open, and save shared automation projects stored in TFS and SVN repositories.
+* WebHook ~> Regardless of how complex the app network that was integrated with Orchestrator is, information can be sent to a variety of tools such as dynamic case management, business process management or even customer relationship management programs.
+* Development Robot Decoupling feature ~> a “floating” robot can be used between multiple machines by the Administrators in a Development environment without having to associate it with a certain machine.
+In addition, Standard Attended robots can also be converted to “floating” robots. and only Administrators can access this robot
 * VB - > Visual Basic
 * To create a variable click on activity dialog box and then create
 * Single activity can have multiple input boxes